mongodb/docs/source/includes/fact-installation-directories.rst

 - its data files in |mongod-datadir|

 - its log files in ``/var/log/mongodb``

-If you installed via the package manager, the directories are created during the installation.
+If you installed via the package manager, these default directories are created during the installation.

 If you installed manually by downloading the tarballs, you can create the directories using ``mkdir -p <directory>`` or ``sudo mkdir -p